© Mark Vector

 ‘Yes please,’ I said, holding the shorts up to the window to make sure I couldn’t see through them.
 ‘So tiny.’

-‘Get changed in the toilet and see if they fit.’
+‘Get changed in the toilet and see how they fit.’

-Aunty Billie returned after a few minutes and placed the tea on the table next to me.
-I stared at my hand.
-She looked over her shoulder and without even hiding it, picked her nose.
+Aunty Billie returned as I sat staring at my hand in my green shorts.
+She placed the tea on the table next to me without laughing at my shorts.
+Then without even hiding it, she glanced over her shoulder and picked her nose.
 I didn’t know where to look.
 Sure, everyone does it, but there’s a time and place, at least that’s what I’m told when I’m caught.
 I focused on my hand, but it was difficult with her digging away.
 We both waited in silence for a few minutes.
 I would check my hand and Aunty Billie would check her nose.
 Then at the top of her voice, she shouted, ‘Have you run out of toilet-roll?’

 Wow, what?
-The only thing around here that needed a roll of toilet paper was her nose.
+She needed a roll of toilet paper for her nose, not me.
 ‘I’m good, thanks,’ I said.